python-pillow/Pillow/README.rst

 ..
 Note:: PIL and Pillow currently cannot co-existent.
 If you want to use Pillow, please remove PIL first.

 Pillow is a functional drop-in replacement for the Python Imaging Library.
-To run your existing PIL code with Pillow, it needs to be modified to import the Imaging modules from the **PIL namespace instead of the global namespace**.
+To run your existing PIL-compatible code with Pillow, it needs to be modified to import the ``Imaging`` module from the **PIL namespace instead of the global namespace**.

 Change::